 What is your average pain level?
-(PAIN SCALE 1-10:20469) What has been your worst pain level? {PAIN SCALE 1-10:20469} Are you getting enough pain relief to make a difference in your functioning?
-(YES NO:19456} ADLs (physical and psychological functioning): How is your physical ability? {BETTER/WORSE:18031} How are family/social relationships?
-(BETTER/WORSE:18031) as improve Affect: has slightly improved

-How is your mood?
-(BETTER/WORSE:18031) How is your sleep?
-(BETTER/WORSE:18031)

-Adverse effects: Have you noted any side effects of you pain medic is moderately worse EFFECTS:28931}
+(PAIN SCALE 1-10:20469) What has been your worst pain level? {PAIN SCALE 1-10:20469} Are you getting enough pain relief to make a difference in your functioning? {YES NO:19456} ADLs (physical and psychological functioning): How is your physical ability?
+(BETTER/WORSE:18031) How are family/social relationships?
+[BETTER/WORSE 18031] as improve Affect: has slightly improved How is your mood?
+(BETTER/WORSE:18031) has moderately improved How is your sleep?
+(BETTER/WORSE:18031) has significantly improved has worsened Adverse effects: has worsened slightly Have you noted any side effects of you pain medic is moderately worse has significantly worsened has improved in some ways and worsened in others EFFECTS:28931}